YassinEldeeb/fire-framework/README.md

 ## 2. The Reality of Education and the Financial System

-"The formal education system benefits **'the system'** more than the individual.
+The formal education system benefits **'the system'** more than the individual.
 If the economy thrives on consumers spending excessively on 'wants' then there's little incentive to educate people on managing and growing their wealth.
 Instead, there's a tendency to push consumerism, and leading to financial illiteracy.

 In different regions, attitudes towards finance and investment vary significantly.
 For example, in Europe, there's a reliance on social security; high taxes are paid, but in return, the state handles unemployment, education, and retirement.
 It's a system that works for many, offering security and simplicity, but from my perspective, it lacks efficiency and personal empowerment.